labbsr0x/bb-promster/README.md

 3. **REGISTRY_ETCD_BASE**: defines in which base path of the ETCD is grouped all the components to observe a specific application;

+4. **REGISTRY_SERVICE**: defines the name of the service you are observing as defined at the appropriate ETCD record;

-4. **SCRAPE_ETCD_PATH**: this information tells level 1 BB-Promsters where to find the targets IP addresses at the provided ETCD installation. **Important: Mandatory only for level 1 BB-Promsters**;
+5. **SCRAPE_ETCD_PATH**: this information tells level 1 BB-Promsters where to find the targets IP addresses at the provided ETCD installation. **Important: Mandatory only for level 1 BB-Promsters**;

 ## Multiple ETCDs
 If you have a scenario where you have different ETCD clusters, one for registering Scraping instances and other for registering Promster instances, you can leave `ETCD_URLS` empty and define the following ENVs: